LLNL/Curvallis/README.md

    - **--pressure_file_name _path_ (Default: E2P.dat)**

    Use the file name _path_ when writing out the calculated pressure curve for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_E2P' is used.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_E2P' is used.

    - **--bulk_mod_file_name _path_ (Default: P2B.dat)**

    Use the file name _path_ when writing out the calculated bulk modulus curve for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_P2B' is used.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_P2B' is used.

    - **--gamma_file_name _path_ (Default: Theta2Gamma.dat)**

    Use the file name _path_ when writing out the calculated gamma curve (Gruneisen gamma) for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the commandline argument '--print_theta2gamma' is used.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_theta2gamma' is used.

    - **--points_per_decade _int_ (Default: 220)**